So you decided it was time to buy a car and you are either very excited about the idea or terribly worried you might make a bad decision. Or both!

 - Arrange to take the car to a mechanic or repair shop you trust.
 Most sellers will agree to this, as they take it as a sign that you are serious about buying it.

-Even though I will take inspection jobs through R8TR, I am more than happy to give you phone/online guidance at no cost.
+Over the years, I have bought a lot of vehicles.
+I learned from each experience, so I am more than happy to give you phone/online guidance at no cost.

 Buying the Car